SharmaNikki/Image-Classification-/README.md

 ## Support Vector Machine
  Support Vector Machine test in R was used to perform the image classification test.The below steps were performed to evaluate the model performance
+###  Below are the steps followed for to train & test the model.
+- Import the necesasary libraties and image files
+- Create a Linear SVM model and train it
+- Check the accuracy score of the model
 ### Training data importing with labelling
 ### Fitting SVM
 ### Predict SVM